December 21. Today's Birthdays

 NAMES

-Sukhan Kamalov (1935-2018) is the pioneering explorer and discoverer of mineral deposits in Urals region, Dr. Sci. in Geology and Mineralogy, academician of the National Academy of Sciences.
+Sukhan Kamalov (1935-2018) is the pioneering explorer and discoverer of mineral deposits in Priuraliye, Doctor of Geological and Mineralogical Sciences, academician of the National Academy of Sciences of Kazakhstan.

 Born in West Kazakhstan is the graduate of the Kirov Kazakh State University.